Greetings to you in the name of our Savior Jesus Christ. How are the brethren over there?

 But I would still like to know your point of view.
 Thank you.

 I know some governments try to regulate religion, but as far as Christians are concerned, these regulations are ignored when they interfere with the church's obedience to God.

 There is no organization that represents churches in a country.
 Each church is independent.
-That some brethren went through efforts to satisfy the government's demands is fine, but they have no position as far as the churches are concern.
+That some brethren went through efforts to satisfy the government's demands is fine, but they have no position as far as the churches are concerned.
 They definitely have no control.
 And, no, no one has the right to sue to make others conform (I Corinthians 6:1-8).